Ramen5914/Yumby/README.md

 - Blending, whipping

 ### Knives

+**most of these are redundant in mt opinion, and the player only has so many hotbar slots. i think a general use slicing, chopping, and dicing knife is good. then potentially a butchering knife? hmm**

 #### Chef's Knife
 - The workhorse of the kitchen, usually 8 to 10 inches long, used for chopping, slicing, dicing, and mincing almost anything, from vegetables to meat.
 #### Paring Knife